eduar-amaral/libft-42/README.md

 # libft-42
-First project of 42 common core.
-This project aim to develop a core knowledge about static libraries, Makefile, and also to implement a diversity of functions (Some totally based on man and others implemented almost from scratch).
+First project of the 42 Lisbon Common Core.
+This project is designed to build foundational knowledge in C programming, focusing on:

+Static libraries

+Makefiles

+Function implementation

+You'll recreate a wide range of standard library functions — some directly inspired by the official man pages, others built almost entirely from scratch.
+The goal is to deepen your understanding of memory management, string manipulation, and low-level programming concepts.